 Imagine having a broken, leaking, blocked sewer or stormwater drainage pipe to your premises or business that’s buried under gardens or concrete.
 Getting to this pipe is difficult enough, but now you have to replace it?
 That’s going to be disruptive.

-But, what if you could simply repair this underground damage, without having to dig up and then reinstate everything?
+What if you could simply repair this damage, without having to dig up and then reinstall everything?
 It would save so much time and hassle!

-Traditionally, fixing drains that are broken in an obstructed areas require a team to dig up the area, remove the pipes and replace them with new sections.
-As you can imagine, this is not only costly, but also very time consuming and disruptive.
+Traditionally, fixing drains that are broken in an obstructed area would require a team to dig up the area, remove the pipes and replace them with new sections.
+As you can imagine, this is not only costly, but can be time consuming and also disruptive.
 A business that needs to replace a buried pipe may need to close their doors for days or even weeks!
-That’s a lot of lost revenue that you don’t need.

-But there is a fast, reliable and cost effective solution.
+There is a fast, reliable and cost effective alternative solution.

-Pipe relining can repair damaged pipes without the need to excavate trenching the surrounding areas.
-Using this new technoloyg, broken, cracked and root infected drain pipes can be repaired without the need for invasive digging and replacement.
+Pipe relining can repair damaged pipes without the need to excavate the surrounding areas.
+Using this modern technology, broken, cracked and root infected drain pipes can be repaired without the need for invasive digging, replacement & reinstatement.

 How Does Pipe Relining Work?